Strange But True Tax Laws From All 50 States

 Michigan: Be Prepared to Pay

 Like many states, Michigan taxes prepared food but not unprepared food, and the law goes into detail about how to distinguish the two.
-Buying hot popcorn at a concession stand may be taxable, as that counts as prepared food, but a bag of chips isn't (unless it's heated or sold with an eating utensil).
+Buying hot popcorn in bags, boxes, buckets, or disposable paper bowls for immediate consumption may be taxable, as that counts as prepared food, but popped corn bought in a pre-sealed or twist-tied package may be exempt.

 A Fur Cry, MN